vijilAI/docs/source/dome/overview.md

 # Overview

-Rewriting:

-# Overview

 This section introduces Dome, explaining its core concepts and functionality, including Guardrails, Guards, and Detectors.

 # Guardrails

-Vijil Dome allows users to create and implement Guardrails, which are designed to scan strings exchanged with LLMs, knowledge bases, or other agents.
-Guardrails ensure the integrity and security of the data passing through them.
+Vijil Dome allows users to assemble and configure Guardrails, which are designed to scan data exchanged with LLMs, knowledge bases, or other agents.
 Dome supports several types of Guardrails:

 - **Input Guardrails**: For scanning inputs to a foundation model.
 - **Output Guardrails**: For scanning outputs from a foundation model.